Hike at a Glance

 Mount Torbreck is a mountain (elevation 1516 metres) in Victoria, Australia 150 km from Melbourne.
 The mountain was listed as a place that could be declared as an alpine resort in The Alpine Resorts Act 1983, however no resort was ever developed on the site and it was recommended to be changed to a natural and scenic features reserve in 1994.

-Looking for hikes and trails in Mount Torbreck Scenic Reserve or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mount Torbreck Scenic Reserve?
+Try these trails with a similar difficulty grade.

 Suggest an edit